cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 She is a mother of three children.
 She thinks food outside does not contain the necessary nutritions for the kids so she cooks for her kids all the time.
 Kids could be picky about food and she finds it is hard to memorize all the details for each recipe.

 __Wants & Needs__
-- Record all the receipes that she has previously used
+- Record all the recipes that she has previously used
-- Choose from different receipe options
+- Choose from different recipe options

 __Frustration__
-- Don't want to spend much energy in finding her receipes among many others'
+- Don't want to spend much energy in finding her recipes among many others'
 - Keep forgoting the details about her previous recipe

 ## System Diagram